A Man and His Cat: Characters

+Kanda's best friend since childhood.
+He is a loud and boisterous man with a pet Shiba Inu named Chako, and initially dislikes cats.
+He is disliked by Fukumaru for his personality.

 Media

 Manga

 A Man and His Cat was originally self-published by Sakurai, with new entries in the series posted weekly on her Twitter and Pixiv accounts.
-The series is also published by Square Enix in its manga magazines Monthly Shōnen Gangan and Gangan Pixiv, and has been collected in fifteen tankōbon volumes.
+The series is also published by Square Enix in its manga magazines Monthly Shōnen Gangan and Gangan Pixiv, and has been collected in seventeen tankōbon volumes.
 To date, the series has received over 560 million views.

 In May 2019, Penguin Random House announced that it would partner with Square Enix to launch Square Enix Manga as an imprint in North America, with A Man and His Cat as one of the imprint's anchor titles.
 The first volume of the series was released in English in February 2020.